STUTI0670/Portfolio-React/README.md

 # Portfolio-React

 A personal portfolio website built with React.js.
-This project showcases your skills, projects, and contact information in a modern, responsive web layout.
+This project showcases  skills, projects, and contact information in a modern, responsive web layout.

 ## Features